rmsk2/c64_2048/README.md

 # A puzzle game for the C64
 A game for the Commodore 64 that is similar to 2048.
-Currently the game is playable but some functionality is missing or lacking.
+All gameplay features are implemented.
+Development will now focus on making the game look nicer (to the best of my abilities ;-)).
 It has to be assembled with the `ACME` macro assembler.
 It also uses the `c1541` tool delivered with the `VICE` emulator to create the disk image.

 The makefile creates a D64 disk image (`t2048.d64`) that can be loaded by C64 emulators.
 Use `LOAD "T2048",8` and then `RUN` to run the game.